-Santa Fe's Canyon Road Art GalleriesLocated just one mile east of Santa Fe’s historic Plaza, between Paseo de Peralta and Camino Escondido, Canyon Road features the city's highest concentration of art galleries, souvenir shops and art boutiques.
+Santa Fe's Canyon Road Art GalleriesLocated just one mile east of Santa Fe’s historic Plaza, between Paseo de Peralta and Camino Escondido, Canyon Road in Santa Fe features the city's highest concentration of art galleries, souvenir shops and art boutiques.
 However, art is not this area’s only attraction, as the Canyon Road galleries are housed in old stunning old adobe structures along tree-lined streets and surrounded with spectacular and uniquely individual gardens.

 Canyon Road originated as a simple farming community, and the road itself was part of the supply route into town.
 The first professional artists began arriving in the early 20th century and purchasing old Spanish farmsteads for use as homes and studios.
 Over time, this area became a magnet for local art in Santa Fe and drew New York- and European-trained artists to experience Santa Fe’s clear air and amazing desert landscapes.